orbisdev/orbisdev-raylib/README.md

 *NOTE for ADVENTURERS: raylib is a programming library to enjoy videogames programming; no fancy interface, no visual helpers, no auto-debugging... just coding in the most pure spartan-programmers way.*

 Ready to learn?
-- Jump to already ported samples to PlayStation Vita [code examples!](https://github.com/orbisdeb/raylib4orbis_samples)
+- Jump to already ported samples to PlayStation Orbis [code examples!](https://github.com/orbisdeb/raylib4orbis_samples)
 - Jump to original samples [code examples!](http://www.raylib.com/examples.html)